 During EMDR therapy, the therapist works with the client to identify a specific problem as the focus of the treatment session.
 The client calls to mind the disturbing issue or event.
 The therapist facilitates the directional movement of the eyes or other dual attention stimulation of the brain, while the client focuses on the disturbing material, and the client just notices whatever comes to mind without making any effort to control direction or content.
 Each person will process information uniquely, based on personal experiences and values.
 Sets of eye movements are continued until the memory becomes less disturbing and is associated with positive thoughts and beliefs about one's self; for example, "I did the best I could."
 During EMDR therapy, the client may experience intense emotions, but by the end of the session, most people report a great reduction in the level of disturbance.

 EMDR therapy seems to have a direct effect on the way that the brain processes information.
 Normal information processing is resumed, so following a successful EMDR therapy session, a person no longer relives the images, sounds and feelings when the event is brought to mind in the same way.
 You still remember what happened, but it is less upsetting.
 Many types of therapy have similar goals.
 However, EMDR therapy appears to be similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
 Therefore, EMDR therapy can be thought of as a psychologically based therapy that helps a person see disturbing material in a new and less disturbing way.

 How long does EMDR therapy take?

-A typical EMDR therapy session lasts from 60 - 90 minutes.
+A typical EMDR therapy session lasts from 45 - 60 minutes.
 The type of problem, life circumstances and the amount of previous trauma will determine how many treatment sessions are necessary.
-EMDR therapy may be used within a standard "talking" therapy protocol, as an adjunctive therapy with a separate therapist, or as a treatment all by itself.
+EMDR therapy may be used within a standard "talking" therapy protocol.

 Does EMDR therapy really work?